 There is no arguing with machine code: it does whatever it does, and so is undoubtedly definitive in one sense.
 But in a different way, there is no arguing with higher level requirements: they should be the definitive description of what is intended.

-If you want to know how a system works and what it does, you are likely to be much better off starting with architecture and working down towards code than you would be by starting with some arbitrary code and trying to infer architecture.
+If you want to know how a system works and what it does, you are likely to be much better off starting with architecture and working down towards code than starting with some arbitrary code and trying to infer architecture.

 How does any of that map to legislation?
 Source code is probably the closest match to legislative text.
 General requirements are, perhaps more loosely, analogous to policy documents.
 But what of more detailed specifications?
 And where is there any sense of architecture?